lhutton1/moebinv-gui/README.md

 ## Introduction

-This application provides a GUI for the moebinv package.
+The moebinv library allows for manipulations in non euclidean geometry.
+This application is a gui for use with the moebinv library.

 ## Installation

+Prerequisites:
+- CLN
+- GiNaC
+- moebinv

 ## Usage